 According to the article, here are some things I think are important for you, as a pet parent, to think about:

 #1 – Limit Close Contact With Your Pet and Contact Your Veterinarian.
 If you are diagnosed and are in quarantine at home, this is really important.

 So what does this look like?

 For me, that would mean I’d sleep by myself (yikes).
-My pets would sleep in another room and I would wash my bedding more frequently.
+My pets would sleep in another room ideally and I’d wash my bedding more frequently.
 I’d also wash my hands before and after feeding or touching my pets.